BenoitABZ/gigaboutique/README.md

  - Spring boot microservices :

-     - Spring config : Centralize all .properties and .yml config files located in github repository Each microservices retrieve their congifuration here
+     - Spring config : Centralize all .properties and .yml config files located in a github repository.
+Each microservices retrieve their congifuration here

      - Spring eureka : All microservices instances are registered into eureka --> allow load balancing and healthcheck